stigcq/livefeed-api/README.md

 Contains a clientside implementation under work.
 Viewable here http://3.121.5.61/example/
+It is a static html/js which can be deployed on any webserver.
-Its run as a background process on my lightsail mean stack.
+The API backend is run as a background process on my lightsail mean stack.
 It might crash if theres errors since they are thrown.
 Create user, login and posting messages works.
 Commenting should also work now, though there might be bugs.
 Add media and set avatar works in the api, but